emmazzz/move-hackathon-tutorial/README.md

 The signatures of the public Move function are the following:

 ```
+/// Publish an empty balance resource under `account`'s address.
+This function must be called before
+/// minting or transferring to the account.
+public fun publish_balance(account: &signer);

+/// Mint `amount` tokens to `mint_addr`.
+Mint must be approved by the module owner.
+public(script) fun mint(module_owner: signer, mint_addr: address, amount: u64) acquires Balance;

+/// Returns the balance of `owner`.
 public fun balance_of(owner: address): u64 acquires Balance;

+/// Transfers `amount` of tokens from `from` to `to`.
 public(script) fun transfer(from: signer, to: address, amount: u64) acquires Balance;
 ```
 At the end of each function signature is an `acquires` list containing all the resources defined in this module accessed by the function.